Mundy Creek

 About

-Mundy Creek Natureway extends along the western bank of Mundy Creek in Thindanga / Garbutt, from Dearness Street to John Melton Black Drive, and includes the adjacent ecologically significant grassland, mangroves and saltmarshes.
-The Mundy Creek Landcare site sits on Council road reserve between the creek and the Mundy Creek pathway, extending from Lockheed Street to the Townsville Recovery Services drain (constructed in 2017).
+The Mundy Creek Landcare site lies on Council road reserve between the creek and the Mundy Creek pathway, running from Lockheed Street to the Townsville Recovery Services drain (built in 2017).

-We also care for the waterway and the adjacent grassland to the best of our ability although these are not part of the landcare site.
-The most convenient access to the site is from the eastern end of Lockheed Street or from across the footbridge at Harold Phillips Park.
+We also tend to the waterway and adjacent grassland as best we can, though these fall outside the official Landcare site.
+Reach the site easily from the eastern end of Lockheed Street or via the footbridge at Harold Phillips Park.

-Mundy Creek flows past well-used parks and open spaces, but the surrounding natural vegetation was substantially degraded over the past century and remained largely neglected until the Mundy Creek Natureway concept emerged in the 1990s.
+Mundy Creek winds past popular parks and open spaces, but its surrounding natural vegetation suffered heavy degradation over the past century and stayed neglected until the Mundy Creek Natureway idea took root in the 1990s.

 Current work